botpress/botpress/README.md

 1. Run `yarn watch` to rebuild everytime you change a .ts file
 1. Run `yarn start` in another terminal
 1. Optionnaly run `yarn watch` in each module folders you are working on

+## Target a specific Botpress Edition

+You can target a specific Botpress Edition when starting the app.
+Just add the following environment variable: `EDITION=<community|professional|enterprise> yarn start`.
+By default, `yarn start` will target the Community Edition.

 ## Documentation